Sundeedee/CarND-Vehicle-Detection-/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 First problem I faced is the color space, I notice the original function udacity provided is using mpimg to read the image and it will scale the value below 1.
 So I changed to use cv2.imread and delete the normalization to ensure the images have same preprocessing.
 My pipieline always have false detection on the right side of the road.
 First I think maybe the training dataset has few right side images, so I augment both car and no car dataset by flipping each dataset images.
 But after I implemented this method, the result is still not good.
 I am still trying to make the argrithum more robust, such as tunning the scale of the sliding windows or the overlap fraction for different scales windows.

+I could add the probability for each car SVM found and lane finding feature or the distance from the detected car to our vehicle by using perspective transform just like we did in the previous project.